danielkubica/tic-tac-toe/README.md

 # tic-tac-toe

-1. So far you can only play as X, not O. <br>
+1. You can now play both as X and O. <br>
-2. Playing as O is going to be added later.
+2. Reset function was added.

 ### Important

 You need to open the file with someting like VScode live server <br>
 because the app uses modules.